 The Group's long-term financing needs are established based on five-year plans from each operating subsidiary.
 The Group targets available liquidity (defined as cash in hand and committed facilities available for drawing) sufficient to cover at least 18 months of financing requirements.
-Throughout the liquidity crisis in 2009, the Group maintained its liquidity coverage although it also scaled back its planned capital expenditure by around 40 per cent. in 2009 and early 2010 to enable it to achieve this.
-Ensuring flexibility in its capital expenditure plans is another significant liquidity tool utilised by the Group.
+As at 31 December 2016, the Group had undrawn facilities of AED11,582 million, cash in hand and at bank of AED1,262 million.
+This is sufficient to cover the Group's liquidity needs for a period of approximately 18 months.
+In addition, as a matter of practice, the Group ensures it is flexible in its capital expenditure plans.

-The table below summarises the Group's borrowings as at 31 December in each of 2012 and 2011, respectively.
+The table below summarises the Group's borrowings as at 31 December in each of 2016 and 2015, respectively.